 An uncovered (or “naked”) option is when an investor buys or sells an option that is not covered by a long or short position on the stock.
 Investors receive the option premium upfront, and are obligated to buy (in the case of selling uncovered puts) or sell (in the case of uncovered calls) the underlying security.

 A mathematical estimate of how much the option price will change for every $1 move in the underlying stock.
+Can be positive or negative, being between 0 and 1 for a call option and negative 1 to 0 for a put potion.

 A distribution of a percentage of a company’s earnings, determined by a company’s board of directors, generally as a percentage of the stock’s current share price.
 Dividends can be issued in cash, shares, or other property, and are most commonly issued on a quarterly basis.